-The TV and video market is highly dynamic and is characterised by a great number of drivers: digitalisation, new market offers and disruption by digital players ensure rapid change.
+The TV and video market is highly dynamic and is characterized by a great number of drivers: digitalization, new market offers, and disruption by digital players ensure rapid change.
 Moreover, consumer expectations and usage habits are changing rapidly in the age of video-on-demand and mobile media consumption.
 This Deloitte Germany study on future scenarios for the TV and video industry by 2030 demonstrates what market players need to be ready for.

 Traditional media concepts are a thing of the past, the entire industry is undergoing fundamental change: streaming services are no longer just platforms for the consumption of films and TV programs, now they are investing in the production and licensing of globally successful own content – and are thus in direct competition with the traditional TV and video industry.
 At the same time, broadcasters and media companies are launching their own on-demand offerings and global content producers are setting up their own streaming services.

 Also, on-demand video has radically changed consumer behavior: consumers increasingly expect relevant and attractive TV and video content that can be accessed anytime, anywhere, and in the format that best suits their immediate needs.